Trusted WordPress tutorials, when you need them most.

 Next, you need to head to the WordPress admin area and edit the post or page where you want to add your Google Slides presentation.

-Once you are in the WordPress content editor, you will need to click the ‘+’ sign and add a Custom HTML block.
+Once you are in the content editor, you will need to click the ‘+’ sign and add a Custom HTML block.

 Add a custom html block

-After that, you can paste the Google Slides embed code into the custom HTML block.
+After that, you can paste the Google Slides embed code into the Custom HTML block.

 You can also switch to the Preview mode in the Custom HTML block to see how your presentation will appear.